StephensGit/frontend-masters/README.md

 # frontend-masters
 CSS Grids and Flexbox for Responsive Web Design.

-This is a course being taught on Front-end masters by Jen Kramer who is a professor at the Harvard University.
+This excercises are part of a course being taught on Front-end masters by Jen Kramer who is a professor at the Harvard University.

-Course covers in detail Flexbox and CSS Grids, also re-caps floats!
+The course covers in detail Flexbox and CSS Grids, also re-caps floats!